Azure/azure-docs-sdk-dotnet/api/overview/azure/preview/ai.projects-readme.md

 ---
 title: Azure AI Projects client library for .NET
-keywords: Azure, dotnet, SDK, API, Azure.AI.Projects, ai ms.date: 12/13/2024
+keywords: Azure, dotnet, SDK, API, Azure.AI.Projects, ai ms.date: 01/22/2025
 ms.topic: reference
 ms.devlang: dotnet
 ms.service: ai
 ---
-# Azure AI Projects client library for .NET - version 1.0.0-beta.2
+# Azure AI Projects client library for .NET - version 1.0.0-beta.3

 Use the AI Projects client library to:

 * **Develop Agents using the Azure AI Agent Service**, leveraging an extensive ecosystem of models, tools, and capabilities from OpenAI, Microsoft, and other LLM providers.
 The Azure AI Agent Service enables the building of Agents for a wide range of generative AI use cases.
 The package is currently in preview.
-* **Enumerate connections** in your Azure AI Studio project and get connection properties.
+* **Enumerate connections** in your Azure AI Foundry project and get connection properties.
 For example, get the inference endpoint URL and credentials associated with your Azure OpenAI connection.

 [Product documentation][product_doc]
 | [Samples][samples]